 And you know, Kathy, even as you’re going through those four roles I’m thinking about the child that seems to be kind of unresponsive to any of that.
 They’re not listening to the coach or the cheerleader, the ref.
 They’ve just checked out.
 So, what’s going on there?
 And how do we deal with that?

 Kathy: Wow.
 If you make a radical change in your parenting because of this broadcast, the kids are going to freak out and wonder, “What happened to mom?”

 Kathy: So sometimes, kids aren’t able to, um, connect because we’ve made such a change.
 The kids will say, “You know, what book did you read?” – you know?

 Kathy: “What program did you listen to, you know?”

 Kathy: And I think that’s great.
 So sometimes…

-Kathy: …You know, if you’re doing something brand-new, you know, maybe even explain it if the kids are old enough and say, “Yeah.
-I listen to Focus on the Family, and this gal had a really good idea.
-I think I’ve been – I’m roughing way too much.
+Kathy: …You know, maybe even explain it if the kids are old enough and say, “Yeah.
+I listened to Focus on the Family and this gal had a really good idea.
+I think I’ve been roughing way too much.
 And I need to back out and be a – or maybe I need to change the cheer or, you know, whatever the case…”

 Jim: Be more of a coach.